sparisi/gym_minatar/README.md

   entities (ball, cars, enemies, ...) will move, but not their exact speed.
 - In Asterix and Seaquest, observations do not encode respawn times.
 - In Seaquest and Space Invaders, observations do not encode shooting cooldowns.
+- In Seaquest and Space Invaders, observations do not encode when just-spawned entities will move (they have no trail yet).
 - In Seaquest, gauges do not represent exactly how much oxygen the agent has left, and how many divers it is carrying.
 Nonetheless, single observations (without stacking) should be sufficient for acting